 Eunice returned to the sun room and now the hot tea was cold.
 She promised God it would only take a few minutes to warm the tea.
 She added cream and sugar, and looking at the stove clock, it was already two-thirty.
 Back to the sofa in the sun-room, she opened the Bible to read Proverbs while sipping rewarmed tea.

 Eunice responded by asking where Lois was located and that she would be there as quickly as possible.
 Lois messaged back and Eunice was on her way.
 Eunice found Lois weak and faint from the ordeal, waiting beside her car in the parking lot where two men had helped move it out of street traffic.
-During the drive home, Lois overloaded with emotion, spilled over with news she had meant to keep to herself, news from her doctor that she had cancer.
+During the drive home, Lois overloaded with emotion, spilled over with news she had meant to keep to herself, her doctor had diagnosed her with cancer.

 “I’m sorry Eunice…such a bother I am…I was going to be brave…not tell anyone about the cancer…kept it secret for almost an hour…” Lois laughed at herself.